EsmeraldaQuintana/webpageLanding/readme.md

 + ECMAScript v6
 + node v6.11

-There are X alternative layouts for this website, saved as branches.
+There are 3 alternative layouts for this website, saved as branches.
 + topHeaderFinal
 + slimWideHeader
 + centeredLayout